hackbg/fadroma/crates/fadroma-composability/README.md

 and add them to Fadroma to collect a library of smart contract primitives.

 ## Appendix A: Proposed macro syntax

-The guiding principle of this syntax is avoiding implicit identifiers.
-All the variables that are mentioned in the function body, are named by the macro caller.

 <table>